IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 In the JSON Web Token Option, the access token is defined as JSON object with the following attributes:

-- *iss* (required): A single valued string identifying the instance which issued the access token (e.g., the Authorization Server) [JWT Access Token, Section 2.2].
+- *iss* (required): A single valued string identifying the instance which issued the access token (e.g., the Authorization Server) [JWT, Section 4.1].

-- *sub* (required): If known, unique identifier of the user; the *client\_id* otherwise [JWT Access Token, Section 2.2].
+- *sub* (required): If known, unique identifier of the user; the *client\_id* otherwise [JWT, Section 4.1].

 - *client_id* (required): identifier of the client for which the token is issued.
-[JWT Access Token, Section 2.2]
+[OAuth 2.1]

-- *aud* (required): An array of identifier strings for the Resource Server endpoints to be accessed [JWT Access Token, Section 2.2].
+- *aud* (required): An array of identifier strings for the Resource Server endpoints to be accessed [JWT, Section 4.1].
 In the special case when the JWT has one audience, the "aud" value may be a single case-sensitive string.

-- *jti* (required): A unique identifier for the JWT access token [JWT Access Token, Section 2.2].
+- *jti* (required): A unique identifier for the JWT access token [JWT, Section 4.1].

-- *exp* (required): Expiration time of the token in Numeric Date format [JWT Access Token, Section 2.2].
+- *exp* (required): Expiration time of the token in Numeric Date format [JWT, Section 4.1].

-- *scope* (required): The scope granted by the Authorization Server [JWT Access Token, Section 2.2.3].
+- *scope* (required): The scope granted by the Authorization Server [OAuth 2.1, Section 3.2].

-- *nbf* (optional): The earliest time in Numeric Date format the token shall be accepted [JWT, Section 4.1.5].
+- *nbf* (optional): The earliest time in Numeric Date format the token shall be accepted [JWT, Section 4.1].

-- *iat* (required): The issuing date in Numeric Date format [JWT Access Token, Section 2.2].
+- *iat* (required): The issuing date in Numeric Date format [JWT, Section 4.1].

-The JWT access token may contain other parameters or extensions depending on the implementation details.
+The JWT token may contain other parameters or extensions depending on the implementation details.

 **3.71.4.2.2.1.1 JWT IUA extension**